ibm-cloud-docs/bare-metal/baremetal-provision.md

 {: #ordering-baremetal-server}
 Use this procedure to customize your {{site.data.keyword.baremetal_short}}.

-## Logging in and navigating to the customer support portal
+## Logging in and navigating to the customer portal
 Make sure that you are logged in, either through {{site.data.keyword.cloud_notm}} catalog or {{site.data.keyword.slportal}}:

   <table>